The Whirlpool and the Infinite Field

 Losing the Body

-A student describes the strange new experience of no longer feeling like they have a body, and asks the teacher whether this is familiar.
+A student describes the unfamiliar experience of no longer feeling the body in the usual way, and asks whether the teacher has encountered something similar.